Faizan-select/lab-task/README.md

 LUHN Algorithm
 Remove Punctuations from UserInput String (without using remove function) Sort text (word) in Alphabetical Order (without using sort function)

+in fith task i make
+ DFS with Stack & Node
+ Research about "Inorder, Preorder, Postorder" and implement in DFS

+in 6th task i make
+BFS without Queue & without Node
+BFS with Queue & Node

+in 7th task i make
+Code of A* Algorithm (without importing any library)

+in 8th task i make
+Code of "Min Max Algorithm"